jaguitart/zoomies/README.md

 ![ZoomiesLogin](https://github.com/jaguitart/zoomies/blob/main/react-app/public/readme-img/login.png?raw=true)

 ## At A Glance
-Zoomies is a full stack web application with two kinds of users, that allows logged users-organizations to:
+Zoomies is a full stack web application with two kinds of users, that allows the following actions logged users-organizations to:
- - Post a photos and information about a pet
+ - Post a photo and information about a pet
- - Edit a those posts
+ - Edit their posts
  - Delete a their posts
  - Review applications sent by regular users logged regular users to: